fernando-silva-dev/fernando-silva-dev/README.md

   - javascript React.js/react-native
   - Azure CI + CD + AKS

-- Currently studying Analysis and Development of Systems at Instituto Federal de Santa Catarina
+- Studied Analysis and Development of Systems at Instituto Federal de Santa Catarina

 - A little bit of independent studying
   - Augmented reality for apps